Dynamical localization and slow dynamics in quasiperiodically-driven quantum systems

-We now consider the effect of disorder on top of quasiperiodic driving and interactions.
-The interplay of hopping suppression, dynamical localization, and disorder results in a slow relaxation even in the ergodic phase.
-We maintain the strength of the disorder potential at $W=1.0$, which in the undriven case, lies in the ergodic region where the auto-correlation function shows power-law decay and the transport is diffusive~\cite{PhysRevLett.114.160401}.
-We plot the auto-correlation function and the entanglement entropy for Fibonacci driving in Fig.~\ref{fig:fig4}(b,e) for different driving frequencies and with the parameters tuned at the dynamical localization point.
-Although the undriven system lies in the ergodic regime, we see that the quasiperiodic drive slows down the dynamics and induces logarithmically slow relaxation of the auto-correlation function and a slow growth of the entanglement entropy.
-This is in contrast to earlier work where a logarithmic relaxation was observed in the many-body localized phase alone~\cite{PhysRevLett.120.070602}.
+We next consider the disordered case with $W=1.0$, which in the undriven model, lies in the ergodic region where $C(t)$ shows fast decay~\cite{agarwal2015anomalous}.
+We plot the auto-correlation and the entanglement entropy for Fibonacci driving in Fig.~\ref{fig:fig4}(b,e) for different driving frequencies and with the parameters tuned at the dynamical localization point.
+Although the undriven system lies in the ergodic regime, we see that the quasiperiodic drive induces logarithmically slow relaxation of the auto-correlation and a slow growth of the entropy.
+Earlier work has reported a logarithmic relaxation in the MBL phase alone~\cite{dumitrescu2018logarithmic}.

-A comparison between the different quasiperiodic driving protocols, random driving and the case of no driving is shown in Fig.~\ref{fig:fig4}(c,f) for a fixed frequency $\omega=8.0$.
-While for the undriven and the random driving cases, a fast relaxation is obtained, we note that quasiperiodic driving leads to logarithmic relaxation.
-It is also worth noting that the glassy phase has a longer lasting window for Fibonacci driving in comparison to the Thue-Morse one.
-This could possibly be due to the additional frequency components in the Fourier spectrum of the Thue-Morse sequence~\cite{PhysRevLett.126.040601,PhysRevB.98.245144}.